-4. I certify that the family of No have faithfully observed the Rules of Prevention; and that none of their neighbours or acquaintance has been seized with the small-pox, either during the time it was in this family, or for 16 Days after the last scab had dropt off; which happened on the of tho' children liable to the distemper live within Doors of the said family. is confequently intitled to the thanks of the Jociety, as will accept no pecuniary reward.
-Inspector \.
+4. I certify that the family of have faithfully observed the Rules of Prevention; and that none of their neighbours or acquaintance has been seized with the small-pox, either during the time it was in this family, or for 16 Days after the last scab had dropt off; which happened on the of tho children liable to the distemper live within Doors of the said family. is consequently intitled to the thanks of the society, will accept no pecuniary reward. a.
+Tropector in the fick chamber before the directions were given, not a lbated The Certificate is an improved method of transacting this business; and may suggest a farther improvement.

-Dated

-\ The Certificate is an improved method of transacting this business; and may suggest a farther improvement.
 The xith column of the Register, p.
-122 of the INQUIRY, may give the "Date and kind of Gertificate," which will be useful information.
+122 of the Inquiry, may give the "Date and kind of Cerchildren liable to .V. of mper live within [GENERAL CERTIFICATE, 4th November, 1778.

-No. V.

-[GENERAL CERTIFICATE, 4th November, 1778.
 See the Inquiry, p.
 123.]
 No. VI.